TJ1999/RISCV-HLS/README.md

 ### All-In-One Implementation

-This is the first implementation trying to put the whole logic in one single cpp file and function
+This is the first implementation trying to put the whole logic in one single cpp file and function.
+By trying to change the architecture from von Neumann to Harvard, Latency stays the same.

 ### All-In-One Implementation using arbitrary integer functions